 Blackberries - these will garnish the top of the pie, so buy the prettiest berries you can find.

-Gelatine – The one ingredient that really makes this pie work is unflavored gelatine, something not everyone keeps in their panty but this will thicken the batter up nicely.
-Actually, gelatine makes my list for the basic ingredients to keep in your pantry, check it out.
+Gelatine - The one ingredient that really makes this pie work is unflavored gelatine, something not everyone keeps in their panty but this will thicken the batter up nicely.
+Actually, gelatine makes my list of the basic ingredients to keep in your pantry, check it out.

 Let's make a pie